AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/advanced.md

 [!DNL Advanced User Management] provides powerful options for sharing dashboards while maintaining data security.

-- Admins can share dashboards with the user groups as well as with other admin users.
+- Admins can share dashboards with the user groups as well as with other admin users to collaborate.
 This enables centralized management of dashboards and simplifies management for large organizations.

    ![Share dashboards](../../assets/share-dashboards.png)